 There is currently no electronic means for affixing a seal.
 However, companies can grant a power of attorney (which is not a deed, and does not need to be executed under the common seal) to one or more individuals to execute documents (including deeds) on its behalf.
 The attorney then executes the document (using his/her electronic signature where appropriate) on the company’s behalf without any requirement for the company seal to be affixed (but his/her signature must be witnessed if the document is a deed).
 This may be a practical solution where a company is presented with a situation where a document needs to be executed under its common seal, but the signatories and the common seal are not necessarily in the same location (as we expect to be the case with many companies at the moment).

 Some additional practical issues to consider in relation to the use of electronic signatures include:

-- Filing Requirements: Registries, including Companies House, the Land Registry and the Intellectual Property Office require certain filings to be delivered as wet-ink originals.
+- Filing Requirements: Registries, including the Companies Registration Office, the Property Registration Authority and the Intellectual Property Office of Ireland require certain filings to be delivered as wet-ink originals.
 The requirements of each such registry (and any relevant international registry) should be checked before a decision is made as to whether to use electronic or wet-ink signatures.

-- Forms of Electronic Signature: In Northern Ireland, there is a wide interpretation of the type of electronic signature that may be used to sign a document.
+- Forms of Electronic Signature: Irish law is ‘technology neutral’ on the forms of electronic signature that may be used to sign a document.
 Forms of electronic signature vary from applying a JPEG signature, including a typed name, to using a digital signature created using encryption technology.
 Some forms of electronic signature will be more secure, and therefore may carry more evidential weight than others.
 There may be an increased risk of repudiation when using a basic electronic signature over a more complex form.
 However it is worth noting that wet-ink signatures carry many of the same risks (e.g. forgery).